Matty Lawrence on the State of Football: 2018

 Kevin de Bruyne, Man City

-Lastly, we need to move onto a player that the rest of the EPL is looking up to: Kevin de Bruyne.
+Lastly, we need to move on to a player that the rest of the EPL is looking up to: Kevin de Bruyne.
 Without getting all mushy and doe-eyed, this guy has been a sight to behold this season.
-De Bruyne’s game has just gone from strength-to-strength.
-In 30 appearances he’s hit 7 goals and 14 assists, but that’s really just the icing on the cake.
+De Bruyne’s game has just gone from strength to strength.
+In 30 appearances, he’s hit 7 goals and 14 assists, but that’s really just the icing on the cake.

-Add to that production his range of passing: short to long, left or right, inside/outside of the foot and the odd laces pass, here or there.
+Add to that production his range of passing: short to long, left or right, inside/outside of the foot, and the odd laces pass, here or there.
 That doesn’t even begin to cover the full repertoire, but I think you catch my drift.

 De Bruyne averages 74 of these delightful passes per game and has a very solid 45% shooting accuracy.
 Surprisingly, as he doesn’t really strike you as such a player, he also has a tackle success of 73%.

-Enough of these bloody stats, because what I am really trying to say is that KDB is the all-round player: dictating games from start to finish, the ultimate professional on and off the pitch and with rarely a yellow card to his name.
+Enough of these bloody stats, because what I am really trying to say is that KDB is the all-round player: dictating games from start to finish, the ultimate professional on and off the pitch, and with rarely a yellow card to his name.

-To be considered anywhere near the level of Messi and Ronaldo he has to produce in the latter stages of the Champions League and on the world stage with Belgium.
+To be considered anywhere near the level of Messi and Ronaldo, he has to produce in the latter stages of the Champions League and on the world stage with Belgium.
 There also, of course, has to be a longevity that proves consistency isn’t an issue.

 I have no doubt in my mind that KDB has the mental strength and aptitude to replicate this season’s quality over a number of years.
 His single-minded approach is one that all young players should strive for.